-IFAD has financially supported ICARDA to undertake an assessment of climate change impacts in Iraq and Jordan14.
+IFAD has financially supported ICARDA to undertake an assessment of climate change impacts in Iraq and Jordan.
 According to this analysis, for the period 2010-2040, the annual precipitation is set to decline significantly, but here the outcomes from scenarios A1b and A2 differ substantially.
 A decline of 5-20% is expected in > 90% under scenario A1b; the same decline is anticipated in only 18% of Iraq under scenario A2.
 The main factors contributing to the annual precipitation decline are the clearly discernible losses in winter (5-20% less) and spring (10-20% less precipitation in 70% of the territory) precipitation, which are obviously the largest components of annual precipitation.
-There are erratic patterns in loss/gain of summer precipitation, although in the eastern part (scenario A1b) there are gains of > 20% in summer precipitation.
+There are erratic patterns in loss/gain of summer precipitation, although in the eastern part (scenario A1b) there are gains of > 20% in summer precipitation, which can be considered irrelevant due to the scarce average seasonal precipitation.
 The same trend of increase (> 20%) extends into the autumn.

 Figure 4.
-Relative change to annual precipitation between current climate conditions (1975-2010) and the projected climate for 2010-2040 (Left: Scenario A1b; Right: Scenario A2)15
+Relative change to annual precipitation between current climate conditions (1975-2010) and the projected climate for 2010-2040 (Left: Scenario A1b; Right: Scenario A2)